 Then, accept the reality that forensic art will probably not be your full-time job.
 There are only about 30 full-time forensic artists in the U.S., so snagging one of those positions is like winning the lottery.
 Easily 99% of the composite drawings and facial approximations you see have been done by “dual-duty” forensic artists; law enforcement personnel (police officers, dispatchers, administrative techs, etc) who work their regular job, then do the forensic art assignments as they are needed.
 Again, that’s just how it is.

-Of course, there are no guarantees to getting any job, especially in such a niche field like forensic art, but I believe I’ve come up with a clear and concise path to follow here:
+But the good news is that it is possible to become a forensic artist, you just need to know how to go about it.
+So while there are no guarantees to getting any job, especially in such a niche field like this, I do believe I’ve come up with a clear and concise path to follow here: